Drakenstein Lion Park Volunteer Programme

 Volunteer fees generated by our programme also go towards the care costs of our resident lions, as well as the costs associated with future rescues.
 The cost to join our programme is R2000 per week (arriving on a Monday and departing on a Saturday by 11h00, for volunteers staying one week only).

-Volunteers are housed in a private wooden cabin with a communal kitchen and ablutions.
-The cabins are situated a short distance from the lion enclosures, so volunteers will have the added bonus of hearing the lions roar every night!
+The accommodation units are situated a short distance from the lion and chimp enclosures, so volunteers will have the added bonus of hearing the lions roar every night!

 Volunteers are responsible for supplying and preparing their own meals.
 Volunteers will be taken on a scheduled shopping trip to purchase the necessary supplies and can safely budget on 400 ZAR per week for food.